Home Spotlight 22 Benefits To Negotiate Other Than Salary

 Additionally, keep in mind that most employers allow a hybrid setup nowadays.
 What this means is that you can spend one or two days working from home, and go to the office the remaining days.
 Many employees prefer this setup because it gives them a better work-life balance.

-This might seem like a small thing, but it’s definitely something you should consider.
+This might seem like a small thing, but it’s definitely one of the important things to negotiate other than salary that you should consider.

 For example, if you’re an Event Coordinator but your tasks and duties align more with those of an Event Manager, you can ask to have the title of an Event Manager.
 That way, you can change your role on your CV and platforms like LinkedIn that hiring managers visit often.